Are you planning a trip down south and looking for the best things to do in Savannah in winter? If so, this guide is for you!

 12. Take a Riverboat Sightseeing Cruise

 Winter and cold weather are not a reason to cancel a cruise to Savannah.
-A 90-minute sightseeing tour will give you different perspectives of Savannah, accompanied by tales and stories about Georgia’s “First City.”
+A 90-minute sightseeing cruise will give you different perspectives of Savannah, accompanied by tales and stories about Georgia’s “First City.”

 With a cup of hot tea or coffee, you will enjoy panoramic views of the water and even pass by Old Fort Jackson, one of the country’s largest and oldest artillery pieces.